ysyk2021/remote-work-strategies-for-companies-that-value-diversity-and-inclusion/src/chapter-4-2.md

-# Improved Access to Talented and Diverse Job Candidates

 In this chapter, we will explore how remote work strategies can enhance companies' access to a wider pool of talented and diverse job candidates.
 As organizations increasingly prioritize diversity and inclusion, it becomes imperative to adopt practices that attract and retain individuals with varying backgrounds, perspectives, and experiences.